PRIDE-R/prideR/README.md

 There are also count methods for each of the PRIDE Archive entitites.

-Get page 1 with a size of 20 clusters:
+Get page 1 with a size of 20 clusters for peptide sequence *ELISN*:

-    get.list.ClusterSummary(1,20)
+    search.list.ClusterSummary("elisn", 1, 20)

 As a data frame:

-    list.to.data.frame(get.list.ClusterSummary())
+    list.to.data.frame(search.list.ClusterSummary("elisn", 1, 20))

 ### Future Works